mattcaron/grocery_list_generator/README.md

 ## Introduction

 This is a custom application which performs a very specific task, for a very picky customer set - my sons Max and Miles.
-We go grocery shopping and we split up the list between the to of them, and they read their list and collect their goods.
+We go grocery shopping and we split up the list between the two of them, and they read their list and collect their goods.
 The master list (mine) serves as a check on this.

-The output from this application's companion application, [emeals_getter](https://github.com/mattcaron/emeals_getter) can be used as input for this.
+The output from this application's companion application, [emeals_getter](https://github.com/mattcaron/emeals_getter), can be used as input for this.

 ## Usage